 This investment ranges from dedicated lameness investigation exercise areas along with mobile digital radiograph units and up to date ultrasound scanners.
 These diagnostics are crucial for working up orthopaedic conditions right through to medical investigations.

-At Ardene House, our equine vets frequently work with farriers to provide the best possible care for your horse.
+At Ardene House we will work closely with you own farrier to provide the best level of care for your horse.

-Graham Hunter BVM&S, GPCert(EqP), Cert EP, CertAVP(ESO), MRCVS is the official measurer at Ardene House Veterinary Practice.
+Austen Marr BVM&S, MRCVS is the official measurer at Ardene House Veterinary Practice.